trilitech/ledger-app-tezos-baking/README.md

 ## How the app works

+### Screen saver

+The screen saver is the one provided by Ledger ([Configure screen saver timeout](https://support.ledger.com/hc/en-us/articles/360017152034-Configure-PIN-lock-and-screen-saver?docs=true)).

+On Nanos devices, the Ledger screensaver can slow down the baking app.
+This is why it is deactivated during signings.
+After a signature, a low-cost screensaver will take over.
+It will switch the screen off after 20 seconds of inactivity.
+Press any button to exit sleep mode.
+When the sleep mode is exited, the Ledger screen saver will take over again if there are no more signatures.

 ### High water mark (HWM)

 To avoid double baking, double attestation and double pre-attestation, the application maintains a high water mark (HWM) corresponding to the last level/round encountered during signature requests.
 The HWMs are displayed on the home screen and are updated after each signature.